iodepo/odis-arch/book/publishing/publishing.md

 Moving left to right we can review the image.

-1. Providers are engaged in the process of developing the OIH example documents.
+1. Providers are engaged in the process of developing the ODIS example documents.
 These provide a _profile_ to follow to represent the semantic metadata.
 Note, these are not limiters, simply guidance on minimum and recommend elements to address the functional goals of the OIH portal.